fvwmorg/fvwm3/README.md

 Comments, Questions?
 --------------------

+There is the `#fvwm` IRC channel on `freenode.net` which you can use to chat to people about FVWM.

 If you have any questions, concerns, bug reports, enhancement requests, etc., please feel free to send an email to the fvwm mailing list, or open a Github issue.